QuestingQueerly/nonmonogamy-project/Process/Journal.md

 The thing is, these choices are 1. rare and 2. locked between fixed points: Forks in the road like the Business and College routes are rare and ultimately lead to the same places; Getting married and having children are a requirement if you want to progress down the track.
 Unlike in *CGoL*, everyone functionally travels down the same path.
 Even if you circle back to a familiar stretch of road, the only way fowrard is forward and all roads lead to the same destination.

 Players can't reflect on the choice they made to get from a known Point A to known Point B because they do not choose where they go.
 Instead, movement through various life events on the board happens *to* players as a matter of chance, and decision-making is about reacting to those chance-based effects through the control they do have over various money mechanics (earning/borrowing/betting/stealing/spending).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Example: All players are trying to accumulate money and win the game by having the most money at the end.
+Example: All players are trying to accumulate money and win the game by having the most money at the end.
 Player 1 spins an 8, lands on the "Pay $5000 For Toupe" space, and must pay this amount to the bank.
 Player 2 spins a 7 and lands not far behind on the "Sell Cattle Ranch: Collect $150,000" space.
 Where each of them goes next is a matter of chance, not strategy, and so Player 1's next move is about maximizing their own gains and diminishing Player 2's.
 First, Player One gives Player 2 a Share the Wealth card that forces them to give up hald their earnings on the cattle ranch.
 Since Player 1 crossed the toll bridge first, Player 2 also pays them a fee.
 Players 1 and 2 reflect on how this exchange has affected their standing in the rat race, both in terms of their finances, and in terms of their physical position in relation to the Millionaire Acres.

 In this case, the different chapters of a life story aren't being related back to social/ethical/philisophical ideas of what it means to be a good person; instead, every chapter affirms that success goes hand in hand with enough/the right kind of participation in the market: cutthroat competition!

 To conclude: *CGoL* explores *how* people live good lives by asking players to make decisions about movement, emphasizing the different contours of each players' journey to their respective old ages. *GoL* de-emphasizes the differences between each players' journey, instead focusing on how they mitigate the effects of the same systemic forces in an effort to end up with the most resources.

-If *CGoL* asks "How will you do well?" *GoL* asks "How well will you do?"
+ <p style="text-align: center;">If *CGoL* asks "How will you do well?" *GoL* asks "How well will you do?"</p>

+\
-Coming Up...
+Coming Up This Week...

 Movement Through Space Vs. Movement Through Time

 Rough Notes:
 1. *CGoL* = traversing time/events; *GoL* - traversing space/getting to certain spaces *at* the right time.
 I was wrong about the game being a "clear spatial metaphor where up = good and bad = down"